 Samuel joined Watsi on September 19th, 2016.
 Six years ago, Samuel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Samuel's most recent donation supported Tessy, a 4-year-old girl from Kenya, to fund leg surgery so she can walk again.
+Samuel's most recent donation supported Pan, a 60-year-old husband and father from Cambodia, to fund a hip arthroplasty so he can walk on his own.

 Samuel has funded healthcare for 75 patients in 11 countries.